ShibamboTinyiko/Apocolypse---Exploratory-Analysis/README.md

 # Apocolypse---Exploratory-Analysis
-Used a fictitious dataset to practice and learn and practice exploratory data analysis using PowerBI Visualised basic metrics from the dataset
+Used a fictitious dataset to practice and learn and exploratory data analysis using PowerBI Visualised basic metrics from the dataset